This post may contain affiliate links. Please read my disclosure and privacy policy.

-Vegan chickpea flour banana bread !
-It is grain-free, oil-free, nut-fee, gluten-free, and sweetened by bananas and a small amount of maple syrup.
+Vegan maple chickpea flour banana breads, made in mini loaf pans!
+They are grain-free, oil-free, nut-fee, gluten-free, and sweetened by bananas and maple syrup.

 Grain-Free Vegan Banana Bread